Raspberry Pi Pico W WiFi Resiliency

 This was all very difficult to arrive at and took a lot of time (in fact, most of the time on this sensor project has been the WiFi debugging/tweaking/testing), but I'm happy to have cracked this particular nut - at least for now!

-🏷️ wifi pico code raspberry pi sensor chip connect state issue enough about let resiliency device
+🏷️ wifi code connect pico raspberry pi sensor chip state issue enough micropython seems details summary

 ⬅️ Previous post: Raspberry Pi Pico Carbon Dioxide Sensor